WHAT IS THE CHASE 5/24 RULE AND WHY DOES IT MATTER?

 If your travel goal is an International trip, you will follow the same plan above except you will omit the Southwest credit card (for now) and focus on:

-• United Quest℠ Card - The welcome bonus is enough for a round trip flight in economy to Europe.
+• United Quest℠ Card (click: Category>Airline) - The welcome bonus is enough for a round-trip flight in economy to Europe.
 United is a Chase travel transfer partner, so you could transfer points earned from your Chase Sapphire to book more than one flight or to book a business class flight.

-• Add a non-Chase card that has a high sign up bonus like the Capital One® Venture® Rewards Credit Card or Capital One® Venture X Rewards Credit Card.
+• Add a non-Chase card that has a high sign-up bonus like the Capital One® Venture® Rewards Credit Card or Capital One® Venture X Rewards Credit Card.
 Both of these cards have a 75k sign up bonus.
-They earn flexible points (which means they are transferable) and are worth a 5/24 spot in my opinion.
+They earn transferable miles and are worth a 5/24 spot in my opinion.

 If you are not comfortable or able to qualify for a business credit card, I would fill your card spots with credit cards that have a limited, increased bonus or one that earns flexible points.
 Remember, it’s a marathon, not a sprint.